 “I knew for sure that I was gay at 13, after binge-watching Queer as Folk (both the UK and US versions).

-In 2nd Year Art, I told three close girlfriends and they were completely supportive.
-One of them was that stereotypical straight white girl and asked me the MOST awkward and inappropriate questions.
-Although they all said they wouldn’t tell anyone, they definitely did, though no one actually said anything to me or let on that they knew.
+In the 2nd Year of Art, I told three close girlfriends.
+They were completely supportive.
+One of them was that stereotypical straight white girl.
+She asked me the MOST awkward and inappropriate questions.
+Although they all said they wouldn’t tell anyone, they did, though no one actually said anything to me or let on that they knew.
 I was okay with everyone knowing to be honest.

-Three days before I started in 3rd Year, I called my mam into my room.
+Three days before I started in 3rd year, I called my mam into my room.
 I wanted to tell her and be 100% out before going back, so I could go into my Junior Cert year with as few deep inner struggles as possible.
-She sat down and I just said it.
+She sat down, and I just said it.
 She asked me why I thought so, not in a negative way but more because she wanted to know my thought process.
-After I explained myself she said, “Well, so am I”.
+After explaining myself, she said, “Well, so am I”.

-I hugged my mam and she cried a bit and that was that.
-She told my dad for me because I couldn’t bear to tell him, not because I was afraid, but because my dad is an extremely socially awkward person and the conversation would have been far too much for me.
+I hugged my mam.
+She cried a bit, and that was that.
+She spoke to my dad for me because I couldn’t bear to tell him.
+Not because I was afraid, but because my dad is an extremely socially awkward person.
+The conversation would have been far too much for me.

-From then on, I only ever came out to people if they asked and I never had any issues in school, due to me going to an extremely diverse and accepting school in Adamstown.
-Although I may have felt alone in secondary school, I really wasn’t and since leaving school, I’ve realised this when multiple people from my year group and close friend group also came out as queer in one way or another.
+From then on, I only ever came out to people if they asked.
+I never had any issues in school due to my going to a highly diverse and accepting school in Adamstown.
+Although I may have felt alone in secondary school, I wasn’t, and since leaving school, I’ve realised this when multiple people from my year group and close friend group also came out as queer in one way or another.

-Going to university showed me just how many LGBTQ+ people are out there too.
+Going to university showed me how many LGBTQ+ people are out there.
 The world is a lot more diverse and in the grey area than it may seem on the surface.
-I don’t think I would do anything differently in regards to my experience.
-I was lucky with my experience so I tend not to give people advice based on my coming out.
+I don’t think I would do anything differently regarding my experience.
+I was lucky, so I tend not to give people advice based on my coming out.